cstubben/ENAbrowseR/README.md

 ```

-`ena_search` will return all 14 fields listed in `usage$fields$assembly` by default.
+`ena_search` will return all 14 fields listed in `usage$fields$assembly` and drop any empty columns by default.
 You can also specify columns or change the limit of 10000 records.

 ```
 ena_search("tax_tree(632)", result= "assembly", fields=c("study_accession", "scientific_name"), limit=10, showURL=TRUE)